datagouv/hydra/README.md

 ### 📋 Writing a migration

 1. Add a file named `migrations/{YYYYMMDD}_{description}.sql` and write the SQL you need to perform migration.
-2. `udata-hydra migrate` will migrate the database as needeed.
+2. `udata-hydra migrate` will migrate the database as needed.

 ## 🚀 Deployment